More Honduran migrants seek to join U.S.-bound group in Guatemala

 "This measure responds not only to compliance with national legislation, but particularly to the interest of the Mexican Government to avoid that such people become victims of human trafficking networks," the foreign ministry said in a statement.

-(Reporting by Edgard Garrido, Jorge Cabrera and Sofia Menchu in Guatemala; Writing by Daina Beth Solomon; Editing by Frank Jack Daniel, Tom Brown and David Gregorio)
+(Reporting by Edgard Garrido, Jorge Cabrera and Sofia Menchu in Guatemala; Writing by Delphine Schrank and Daina Beth Solomon; Editing by Tom Brown, David Gregorio and Richard Chang)